luanpotter/http-facade/README.md

 For problems with SSL requests and Java outdated CA certificate repositories, see [here](doc/SSL.md).

-## Mocking Request
+## Mocking Requests

-If you want to mock some request and retrieve a specific response.
+If you want to mock a request in order to always retrieve a specific response, instead of actually making the request, you can use MockedHttpFacade and MockedResponse.

-Inject/Instantiate MockMyService to do the request!
+Simply inject/instantiate a mocked service to do the request; see the following example:

 ```java